Engineering-Research-and-Development/qu4lity-cloud-bridge/README.md

 ### Docker - Recommended

-1. Replace _'dump.sql'_ file in _'mariadb_conf'_ folder with your pre-existing dump if any.
+1. Fill _'mariadb_conf'_ folder with your pre-existing dumps if any.
 2. Configure your environment variables in the _'docker-compose.yml'_ file
 3. Run docker-compose command into project root folder:
 ```sh